jj811208/watching-you/README.md

 - Zero dependency (every framework is!)
 - Written in typescript
 - The size of the core code is only 3kb after gzip compression
-- If the element is not on the screen, it will automatically stop running
+- If the element is not on the screen, it will automatically stop watching

 ## Example